SonngCS/Web-Development/Studies/README.md

 Here I will upload simple projects related to learning HTML, CSS and web development in general.
-(Most of the content here was made while studying with the book "")
+(Most of the content here was made while studying with the book "Creating a Website; The Missing Manual - The Book that should have been in the Box (4th Ed.) - O'Reilly")